 If there seems to be something wrong with your Google Analytics tracking, there are a few things to check.

-To double-check, open the campaign you just sent.
-You'll be on the Summary page.
+To double-check, go to the Send tab of your campaign.
 Scroll down to the Settings section.
-If Google Analytics was enabled, you'll see "Use Google Analytics tracking for my links."
-If you aren't seeing this, then the option was not checked on the Settings tab during the Campaign set up.
+If Google Analytics was enabled, you’ll see Add Google Analytics tags to links listed under Options.
+If you aren‘t seeing this, then the option was not checked on the Settings tab during the campaign setup.

 2. Does your website code allow the Google Analytics variables in links?